linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

 ### How to Configure the Collabora Virtual Host

 NGINX requires a Collabora virtual host to serve the files.
 This guide uses NGINX, but Collabora can also use the Apache web server.
-To configure an NGINX virtual host, follow these steps.
+To configure an NGINX virtual host, follow the steps below:

 {{< note >}}
-For details on how to configure the Apache virtual host, see the [Collabora Apache Proxy Settings](https://sdk.collaboraonline.com/docs/installation/Proxy_settings.html#reverse-proxy-with-apache-2-webserver).
+For details on how to configure the Apache virtual host, see the [Collabora Apache Proxy Settings](https://sdk.collaboraonline.com/docs/installation/Proxy_settings.html#reverse-proxy-with-apache-2-webserver) from the Collabora installation guide.
 Enable the `proxy`, `proxy_http`, `proxy_connect`, and `proxy_wstunnel` modules using the `a2enmod` command.
 {{< /note >}}

 1. Create a `collabora` NGINX virtual host file.

         sudo vi /etc/nginx/sites-available/collabora

-2. Add the following configuration to the file.
+1. Add the following configuration to the file.
 Change the value of `server_name` from `collabora.example.com` to the name of the Collabora subdomain.

     {{< file "/etc/nginx/sites-available/collabora" aconf >}}
 server {